How To Use This Website

 Kindred World (formerly Families for Conscious Living) began as a grassroots, consciousness-raising organization of parents and professionals in 1996, twenty-five years into America’s decline to the bottom of all international indicators for family, maternal, and child health.
 After a total fifty-year race to last place of every family wellness indicator, today, Kindred World’s mission and vision are more relevant and important than ever.

 During the current climate crisis, pandemic, and political upheaval, Kindred World’s quarter century of investigating and sharing a New Story of Our Human Family is a blazed path to wholeness and wellness ready for others to follow.
-For a quarter century, we have explored the interconnectedness of all of the “categories” you will find on this website.
+For a quarter century, we have explored the interconnectedness of all of the “categories” you will find on this website, and listed below.
 This holistic approach – looking for the connections between all of life’s interdependent and diverse forms – has allowed us to discover integrated insights into creating lifelong wellness.

 Below you will find an overview of sections on the Kindred website to help you navigate our considerable archives, current features, news posts, videos and podcasts, as well as our educational and organizational resources.
 Our purpose with these resources is to provide you with a greatly, and carefully, condensed version of a twenty year process: our best insights and tools for authoring a New Story of the Human Family.